Open Accessibility Menu

 2. Medical Knowledge

-1. The resident will develop the knowledge base in addiction medicine to become Proficient within their general specialty practice.
+1. The resident will develop the knowledge base in addiction medicine to become proficient within their general specialty practice.

 2. The resident should understand the epidemiology and various manifestations of the spectrum of alcohol and substance use disorders in adults.